A series of small gardens of special interest and naturalized areas dot the grounds of UBC Botanical Garden.

 Under planning and early development, the Pacific Slope Garden will contain flora of coastal British Columbia, Washington, Oregon and California.
 The first plantings for this area adjacent to the BC Rainforest Garden were made in 2011.

 Behind the Food Garden, the Arbour Garden consists of a wooden trellis that supports a variety of climbing plants.
-In the autumn, the Parthenocissus (creeper) on the west side of the arbour forms a dramatic backdrop to the Food Garden.
+In autumn, the Parthenocissus (creeper) on the west side of the arbor forms a dramatic backdrop to the Food Garden.

-Of special interest in winter and early spring for its colours and fragrances, the Winter Garden surrounds the newly-constructed Amphitheatre.
+Of special interest in winter and early spring for its colours and fragrances, the Winter Garden surrounds the Roseline Sturdy Amphitheatre.

 Perennial Borders Garden

-The Perennial Borders Garden, near the Garden Pavilion, is a burst of colour during the summer and autumn.
+The Perennial Borders Garden, near the Garden Pavilion, bursts with colour during summer and autumn.
 Modern and heritage cultivars of both common and rare plants reveal practical and potential border plants for the home gardener.

 Dwarf Conifers Garden